tess-jl/aws-developer-course/notes/15_AWS_Serverless_API_Gateway_Cognito.md

 * ~ blue/green deployment with Lambda and Gateway

 ### API Gateway Stages and Deployment Hands On
+actions--> deploy API to stage called "dev" --> now whole API lives under the dev stage in UI
+* NOW we have a URL we can use to invoke our stage! --> can see the res from lambda!
+* shows how we've built and deployed a RESTful API already

+-add stage var named alias with value dev
+-can export API as a lot of things
+-deployment hisotry

+### API Gateway Mappings

 REVIEW
 -can the gateway be thought of as a router?
+-Why backslash in the URL for API Gateway deployed??